Ericson2314/Voxlap/readme.txt

 ------------------------------------------------------------------------------
 License:

-Based on my concept of a “true port” I should keep the license the same as the original: basically attribution + non-commercial only without Ken Silverman’s explicit permission.
+Based on my concept of a Â“true portÂ” I should keep the license the same as the original: basically attribution + non-commercial only without Ken SilvermanÂ’s explicit permission.
 I previously stated here my work could be licensed with the LGPL provided Ken's restrictions are also followed, but I now see that is not possible due to the GPL's requirement that commercial distribution *must* be permitted.